jesseditson/ember-jsonapi/README.md

 # TODO:

 [] integration tests for models/schemas & api endpoints
-[] login route needs to be added to router when running g login [] npm deps are not installing with --save / --save-dev, so they are not showing up in consuming app's package.json [] add migrate scripts to npm so we don't have to globally install knex?
+[] npm deps are not installing with --save / --save-dev, so they are not showing up in consuming app's package.json [] add migrate scripts to npm so we don't have to globally install knex?